apac-ml-tfc/textract-demo/1.img-pre-processing/README.md

 ## HOW TO: Using Amazon SageMaker Ground Truth and Amazon Rekognition Custom Labels

 # Preprocessing flow
+The objective of the pre-processing flow is to classify and recognize the image as good or bad to return a more near real-time response for failures/distorted images.
+If this step isn't available the caller would have to wait for a longer time to get a response in the event if the image isn't valid.

+The pre-processing step also incorporates an image enhancement algorithms which tries to correct the image and retry the ML inferencing onre more time.
+After the 2nd retry, the system returns the ML classification result(good/bad) to the caller

 <br>![alt text ](https://github.com/apac-ml-tfc/textract-demo/blob/master/1.img-pre-processing/img-preprocessing-flow.png "Service Flow")

 Step to follow for Image Pre-Processing